ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/content-search.md

 If the Exchange Online license (or the entire Office 365 license) is removed from a user account in Office 365 or in Azure Active Directory, the user's mailbox becomes a *disconnected* mailbox.
 This means that the mailbox is no longer associated with the user account.
 Here's what happens when searching disconnected mailboxes:

-- When the license is removed from a mailbox, the mailbox goes into a 30-day grace period.
-During this grace period, you can still use content search to search the mailbox.
+- If the license is removed from a mailbox, the mailbox is no longer searchable.

-- If the mailbox is not re-licensed within 30 days, it will be marked for permanent deletion and removed from Office 365 the next time the mailbox is processed.
-Depending on the when the mailbox is processed, you may be able search it after the 30-day grace period has expired.
-Mailboxes are typically processed once every seven days.
-After it's processed, the mailbox will be removed and no longer searchable.
+- If the license is removed from a mailbox that's been placed on hold (by one the various [hold features in Office 365](identify-a-hold-on-an-exchange-online-mailbox.md), the mailbox will be preserved indefinitely and remains searchable.

-- If an existing content search includes a user mailbox in which the license was removed, the disconnected mailbox will be included when you rerun the search until the 30-day grace period expires.
-After the grace period expires and the mailbox is removed, it will no longer be included when you rerun the search.
+- If an existing content search includes a mailbox in which the license is removed, no search results from the disconnected mailbox will be returned if you rerun the content search.

-- If the license is removed from a mailbox that's been placed on hold (by one the various [hold features in Office 365](identify-a-hold-on-an-exchange-online-mailbox.md), the mailbox will be preserved indefinitely and will remain searchable beyond the 30-day grace period.
+- If you use the **New-ComplianceSearch** cmdlet to create a content search and specify a disconnected mailbox as the Exchange content location to search, the content search won't return any search results from the disconnected mailbox.

 ### Previewing search results